-Facilities: What is printable depends on the available tools and expertise available.
-Based on initial specifications, initial facilities should be recommended to end-users, as newcomers often have difficulty accessing printing facilities on their own [15, 37].
-As many newcomers may be shy to interact with experienced printing practitioners [7, 37, 59], any meta-design system should help encourage and initiate collaboration.
+Facilities: What is printable depends on the available tools and expertise.
+Based on initial specifications, facilities should be recommended to end-users, as newcomers often have difficulty accessing printing facilities without help [15, 37].
+As many newcomers are shy to interact with printing practitioners [7, 37, 59], meta-design systems should help encourage and initiate collaboration.